gmicsa/golang-recap/docs/testing.md

-## Go Testing: Advanced Techniques review
+## Go Testing: Advanced Techniques

 This cheatsheet focuses on patterns, tools, and techniques for writing more effective, maintainable, and comprehensive tests in Go.